EsotericSoftware/yamlbeans/README.md

 ## Lists and maps

-When reading or writing a List or Map, !YamlBeans cannot know what type of objects are supposed to be in the List or Map, so it will write out a tag.
+When reading or writing a List or Map, YamlBeans cannot know what type of objects are supposed to be in the List or Map, so it will write out a tag.

 ```yaml
     !com.example.Contact